giz-t-hub/2024/README.md

 # New publications 2024
-- Have something to add or change?
+- Any comments or suggestions?
 Contact: Armin.Wagner@giz.de

 - July
     - <b> Electric Vehicle Demand Incentives In India: The FAME II Scheme And Considerations For A Potential Next Phase </b>, ICCT, July 2024: https://theicct.org/publication/electric-vehicle-demand-incentives-in-india-the-fame-ii-scheme-and-considerations-for-a-potential-next-phase-june24/